Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Positivity criterion

 Since $\mathfrak{C}$ is open, we may take $c>0$ large enough such that $w_1-cw_2\in -\mathfrak{C}$.
 Then $a_{i-1}-ca_{i}\leq 0$, which gives a contradiction.
 So we must have $a_{i}>0$.

 This finishes the proof. \end{proof}

-\begin{rmk} In the setting when $F$ is the given by the volume function of nef classes on a projective manifold $X$, which is $\Amp^1(X)$-Lorentzian, the numerical dimension has an important submodularity property \cite{huxiaohardlef2022Arxiv}: for any $A, B, C\in \Nef^1 (X)$,
+\begin{rmk} In the setting when $F$ is given by the volume function of nef classes on a projective manifold $X$, $F$ is $\Amp^1(X)$-Lorentzian.
+The numerical dimension has an important submodularity property \cite{huxiaohardlef2022Arxiv}: for any $A, B, C\in \Nef^1 (X)$,